Hi, I’m Victoria.

-Through this subtle worship, I came to realize that death was not a rupture to be feared, but a rhythm to be remembered.
-The more deeply I listened, the clearer it became that it wasn’t dying I was afraid of—it was forgetting that I was a part of something larger all along.
+Through this slow and subtle worship, I came to realize that death was not a rupture to be feared, but a rhythm to be remembered.
+The more deeply I listened, the clearer it became that it wasn’t dying I was afraid of–it was forgetting that I was part of something larger all along.
+At last, I could see that my existential dread was rooted in displacement from the magic and mystery of the Earth.
+My health anxiety stemmed from a fear of dissolution, but what I found through my walks was a sense of deep belonging and integration.
+Life and death were both part of a vast, wild, and eternal dance – and finally, I began dancing.

 My Background

-With over a decade of experience in healthcare, my educational background includes a Master’s degree from Dartmouth College and hypnotherapy training from The Foundation of the Sacred Stream.
+With over a decade of experience in healthcare, my educational background includes graduate school and advanced training in hypnosis and end-of-life care.

 My work is informed by years of meditation practice and ongoing Dharma study, with a focus on restoring enchantment with the unknown through the lens of Buddhist teachings.